lhdjung/scrutiny/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+This is a resubmission.
+I now have:

-* The NOTE refers to a functional website created with Github Actions.
-Thank you for your attention.
+* Added a trailing slash to the URL in DESCRIPTION

+* Reduced the scope of some examples